 Deep understanding of the problem

-The opportunities that have interested us most have been those where the founders have a deep understanding of the problem they are tackling, usually because they have worked in the industry over an extended period and have spent years “marinating” in the problem.
-These founders typically have a much more acute sense of what customers need, know how to sell to them, have the credibility to open doors and get warm introductions to customers and investors, and have a solid understanding of the competitive landscape.
+The opportunities that have been the most interesting to us are ones where the founders have a deep understanding of the problem they are tackling, usually because they have worked in the industry over an extended period and have spent years “marinating” in the problem.
+These founders typically have a much more acute sense of what customers need, know how to sell to them, have the credibility to open doors and get warm introductions to customers and investors as well as a solid understanding of the competitive landscape.

 Conversely, we have seen companies where it’s clear the founders do not have deep sector knowledge.
 This puts them at a distinct disadvantage because they have only a limited understanding of the market dynamics, competitive landscape and customer needs, and often lack credibility so they end up having to make a lot of cold calls.

 Two (or three) heads are better than one